 In a recent article, we touched upon code of ethics for nurses.
 As an aspirant nurse or nursing school student, you might also be wondering how many hours do registered nurses work?

-The quick answer is a registered nurse’s working day will vary from 8 to 14,5 hours if working full time and in a fast paced environment.
+The quick answer is a registered nurse will work between 8 to 12 hours per day if working full time and in a fast paced environment.
 Nurses with 8 hour shifts will be working at least four days/week while a RN with 12 hour shifts may choose to work 3 days/week.

 According to the World Healthcare Organization, an unhealthy work-life balance can lead to mental health disorders, including sadness, anxiety, and depression.
-We all know that nurses work long hours, but how long are they and what would it be like to be a nurse?
+We all know that nurses work long hours, but how long are they and what is a registered nurse schedule like?

 How Many Hours Do Registered Nurses Work In a Week?

 Like most organizations, the healthcare system defines its working hours on a weekly basis.
 Nurses can work either full-time or part-time, depending on the availability of jobs and other factors that may weigh in the decision.

 Full-time typically means between 36 and 40 hours a week, based on a shift schedule.
 Nurses working part-time usually work 30 hours per week or less.